SerenTera/DressUpYourFriends/README.md

 - duimport (name): Same as previous command, only that instead of importing all the characters inside importdata.json, you only import the named character. eg: 'duimport seren' only imports seren character from importdata.json, even if other characters exists.

 One word about exports/imports is that if you play across multiple servers, then the appearances of all the same named characters will changed to be the same.
 So be wise which one you chose to export with.

+Also, what the duimport command does is to import the data from importdata.json into playerdata.json (the file created/saved in when you use dressupsave).
+After importing is done using duimport command, you can replace importdata.json with another player's so that multiple imports can be done from different players to create a common savefile (playerdata.json) where all the players characters will look like how it is on their end.

 ## Modes (command: dumode)
 This module saves the costume info of people around you so you can prevent certain parts on the target from being changed.
 You can customize the parts on the target you want to prevent from being changed using 2 methods: